portworx/katacoda-scenarios/README.md

-# Katacoda examples for illustrating Portworx installation and operation
+# Examples for illustrating Portworx installation and operation

 Visit http://docs.portworx.com for more documentation on installing and running Portworx.